coding19-imdea/coding19-imdea.github.io/problems/problem18.md

     (* N (factorial (- N 1)))))
 ```

-If possible, let your interpreter be able to run this other program:
+Optionally, try and make your interpreter be able to run this other program:
 ```
 (defun insertion-sort (vec comp)
   (dotimes (i (1- (length vec)))